 Gains from insurance proceeds and other reimbursements for homes destroyed or condemned also qualify for the exclusion.

-The sale of a remainder interest in a home to a person related to or an entity owned by the taxpayer does not qualify.
-Gain equal to any depreciation allowed or allowable for the business use of a home after May 6, 1997, cannot be included in the exclusion but would be recognized as gain from the sale of I.R.C. §1250 property.
-However, if the structure with business use is not part of the dwelling unit, none of the gain from that structure qualifies for exclusion.
-Such a separate business-use structure would be reported on Form 4797.
+Gain equal to any depreciation allowed or allowable for the business use of a home after May 6, 1997, cannot be excluded but would be recognized as gain from the sale of I.R.C. § 1250 property.
+Furthermore, if the structure with business use is not part of the dwelling unit, none of the gain from that structure qualifies for exclusion.
+Such a separate business-use structure would be reported on Form 4797, Sales of Business Property.